How to Escape from the Prison of Bitterness

 When we refuse to forgive others, it is tantamount to saying we do not need forgiveness.

 People who would perish in hell except for God’s undeserved mercy should not self-righteously refuse to extend mercy to others.
-Otherwise, we may be saying we have a higher standard of justice than God!
-This is the central message of the parable of the unrighteous servant.
+In effect, that would be saying that we have a higher standard of justice than God!

 Some say that when we forgive it is not as much for the other person as it is for ourselves.
 In fact, both are true.
 We release others from our judgment which frees them up to face God directly instead of being distracted by our offense against them.
 Additionally, we release ourselves from the prison of bitterness, a very painful and lonely place.